April 1, 2023

-It’s worth noting that we have already gone quite far, advancing through our comprehensive series of articles, dedicated to Bitcoin.
+It is worth noting that we have already come quite far in moving through our comprehensive series of articles,dedicated to Bitcoin.
 Reading this material is pointless if you skipped the previous articles in the series.
 Please read them at the links below, and then come back with us to reflect on the subject of Bitcoin price volatility, what caused it or is it so scary as they say?

-Suddenly - Part 4: Bitcoin Does Not Waste Energy
+Suddenly - Part 4: Bitcoin doesn't waste energy

 To be continued…